uviclibraries/rstudio/basics-0.md

 ⭐ <u>Task 1.2-5</u>

-**View information about variables.**
+**View information about vectors.**

-Print (display) the length of the vector of miniature goat names.
+Display the length of the vector of miniature goat names.

-*Note:* In a script (code editor), you often need to use the print() function explicitly to see the output, especially when running multiple lines of code or within functions.
-However, in the console, R automatically displays the output of expressions upon execution of the command.

 {::options parse_block_html='true' /}
 <details>